Glenn Stok studies topics on self-awareness and emotional well-being and writes about it to help others with mindfulness and self-doubt.

 Give yourself credit for your prior accomplishments.
 When you recall situations that prove you can manage something new, you will have the confidence to do it again.

-Once you have the design of your plan, you'll have a good impression of what to expect along the way.
+Once you have the design of your plan, you'll have a good idea of what to expect of yourself along the way.

-I learned four crucial points from Benjamin Franklin’s book, "The Art of Virtue," that relates to achieving goals.2
+I learned four crucial points from Benjamin Franklin’s book, "The Art of Virtue," that relates to achieving goals.3

 - Let each requirement for the goal have its place.